nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+The target user is businessman who satisfies the following criteria
 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+and wants to manage contacts faster than a typical mouse/GUI driven app.
+Typically, they want to answer the following questions quickly:
+* How much money was loaned?
+* To whom it was loaned to?
+* When the person is due to return the loan?
+* When did the person last loan?

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app

+Our address book is tailored for business owners whose job might involve loaning items on a regular basis.
+It simplifies loan categorization and tracks product quality post-return, ensuring efficient decision-making.
+Some boundaries include no detailed client reviews or personal loan management, as we focus solely on business loans and contact management for a select client group.

+Our software streamlines loanee management, preventing profit loss and enhancing partner relations.
+It simplifies loan categorization and tracks product quality post-return, ensuring efficient decision-making.
+Some boundaries include no detailed client reviews or personal loan management, as we focus solely on business loans and contact management for a select client group.

 ### User stories